Jedani/Simple-page/README.md

 # A simple react page

-This is a aimple page made with react
+This is a a simple page made with react